Adaptive Biotechnologies Co. (NASDAQ:ADPT) President Julie Rubinstein Sells 15,000 Shares

 Adaptive Biotechnologies Co.
-(NASDAQ:ADPT) President Julie Rubinstein sold 15,000 shares of the company’s stock in a transaction that occurred on Tuesday, December 22nd.
-The stock was sold at an average price of $63.71, for a total value of $955,650.00.
-Following the transaction, the president now directly owns 15,000 shares in the company, valued at $955,650.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
+(NASDAQ:ADPT) President Julie Rubinstein sold 15,000 shares of the company’s stock in a transaction that occurred on Monday, December 28th.
+The shares were sold at an average price of $61.58, for a total value of $923,700.00.
+Following the completion of the transaction, the president now owns 15,000 shares in the company, valued at $923,700.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

 Julie Rubinstein also recently made the following trade(s):

-A number of research analysts recently weighed in on ADPT shares.
-JPMorgan Chase & Co. reaffirmed an “overweight” rating and set a $60.00 price target (up from $50.00) on shares of Adaptive Biotechnologies in a research note on Wednesday, November 11th.
-Morgan Stanley increased their price objective on Adaptive Biotechnologies from $42.00 to $46.00 and gave the stock an “equal weight” rating in a research note on Wednesday, November 11th.
-Finally, BTIG Research increased their price objective on Adaptive Biotechnologies from $60.00 to $63.00 and gave the stock a “buy” rating in a research note on Thursday, November 12th.
-Three analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-The company currently has an average rating of “Buy” and an average price target of $54.67.
+Institutional investors have recently bought and sold shares of the company.
+State Street Corp increased its holdings in Adaptive Biotechnologies by 13.2% in the third quarter.
+State Street Corp now owns 920,567 shares of the company’s stock valued at $44,767,000 after buying an additional 107,210 shares during the last quarter.
+Swiss National Bank increased its holdings in Adaptive Biotechnologies by 2.0% in the third quarter.
+Swiss National Bank now owns 172,600 shares of the company’s stock valued at $8,394,000 after buying an additional 3,400 shares during the last quarter.
+Bain Capital Public Equity Management II LLC increased its holdings in Adaptive Biotechnologies by 59.9% in the third quarter.
+Bain Capital Public Equity Management II LLC now owns 497,449 shares of the company’s stock valued at $24,191,000 after buying an additional 186,428 shares during the last quarter.
+Lord Abbett & CO.
+LLC purchased a new position in Adaptive Biotechnologies in the third quarter valued at $22,036,000.
+Finally, California Public Employees Retirement System boosted its stake in Adaptive Biotechnologies by 9.9% in the third quarter.
+California Public Employees Retirement System now owns 159,200 shares of the company’s stock valued at $7,742,000 after acquiring an additional 14,400 shares in the last quarter.
+73.67% of the stock is currently owned by institutional investors and hedge funds.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-HM Payson & Co. bought a new position in Adaptive Biotechnologies during the third quarter valued at $30,000.
-American International Group Inc. lifted its position in shares of Adaptive Biotechnologies by 39.8% during the second quarter.
-American International Group Inc. now owns 1,946 shares of the company’s stock worth $94,000 after acquiring an additional 554 shares in the last quarter.
-AdvisorNet Financial Inc purchased a new stake in shares of Adaptive Biotechnologies during the second quarter worth $109,000.
-Point72 Hong Kong Ltd purchased a new stake in shares of Adaptive Biotechnologies during the second quarter worth $210,000.
-Finally, Neo Ivy Capital Management lifted its position in shares of Adaptive Biotechnologies by 753.0% during the third quarter.
-Neo Ivy Capital Management now owns 4,342 shares of the company’s stock worth $211,000 after acquiring an additional 3,833 shares in the last quarter.
-73.67% of the stock is owned by institutional investors and hedge funds.
+A number of research analysts recently commented on the company.
+BTIG Research upped their price objective on Adaptive Biotechnologies from $60.00 to $63.00 and gave the company a “buy” rating in a report on Thursday, November 12th.
+Morgan Stanley upped their price target on Adaptive Biotechnologies from $42.00 to $46.00 and gave the stock an “equal weight” rating in a research note on Wednesday, November 11th.
+Finally, JPMorgan Chase & Co. restated an “overweight” rating and set a $60.00 price target (up from $50.00) on shares of Adaptive Biotechnologies in a research note on Wednesday, November 11th.
+Three investment analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+The stock presently has a consensus rating of “Buy” and a consensus target price of $54.67.

 Adaptive Biotechnologies Company Profile